-- 1. The Marketing and Publicity Chairman shall serve for a term of three years or until a successor is elected or appointed but shall not succeed himself/herself.
+- m.
+The Marketing and Publicity Chairman shall serve for a term of three years or until a successor is elected.
+The current chairman is not eligible to submit credentials for an additional term.
 The first election will be held 2020, then subsequently elected every three years thereafter.
-The chairman shall take office July 1. - m.
+The chairman shall take office July 1. - n.
 The Executive Committee shall be responsible for making appointments to fill the vacancy occurring in any elected position with the exception of President or President-elect.
 The appointment shall be for the remainder of the unexpired term.
 In the event of a vacancy occurring in the office of President, the First Vice President shall fill the unexpired term.
-Any open position will be announced, and credentials will be accepted that are postmarked within thirty (30) days of the announcement. - n.
+Any open position will be announced, and credentials will be accepted that are postmarked within thirty (30) days of the announcement.
+If no credentials are received within the 30 day timeframe, the Executive Committee will appoint a qualified candidate to fill the vacancy. - o.
 In the event of a vacancy occurring in the office of President-elect, the First Vice-President shall assume the duties of the President-elect and an election for President will be held at the next KEHA annual meeting.

-Section 5.
+Handbook 13 June 2022 Section 5.
 Nomination and Election of Area Officers